-Ironically, the title track of this album does not appear on it.
-(It was later released on their 1970 album, “Morrison Hotel”.)
+“Waiting for the Sun” was the third studio album released by the Doors, although ironically, the title track of this album does not appear on it.
+(It was later released on their fifth album, “Morrison Hotel”, in 1970.)
 There were two singles from this album, “The Unknown Soldier” and the #1 hit, “Hello, I Love You” – other tracks included “Spanish Caravan”, “Five To One” and “Love Street”.

 The album itself also went to number one on the charts – and it’s not even the Doors’ best-selling album.
 It is also the shortest of all of the Doors’ albums, with a total running time of only 32 minutes and 59 seconds.